mbakeranalecta/sam/README.md

 internal value.
 Also note the difference between `[#foo]` which means generate a reference to the content with the name `foo` and `>[#foo]` which means insert the content with the name foo at the current location.
 (These are of course, operations performed at application layer, not by the parser.)

+* Starting with revision dd07a4b798fcaa14a722a345b5ab8e07c3df42a1 the way attributes were modeled internally changed.
+Instead of using as separate Attribute object, attributes became Python attributes on the relevant block or phrase object.
+This does not affect command line use but would affect programmatic access to the document structure.

 Please report any other backward incompatibilities you find so they can be added to this list.